Yes, there are more types of credit than you probably think.

 This type of credit also tends to require a deposit to open the account–and that deposit may end up in your state’s unclaimed property unit if you don’t close it out properly.

-Now that you know what the different classifications of credit are, there’s another layer to this puzzle that you need to be aware of.
+Now that you know what the different types of credit are, there’s another layer to this puzzle that you need to be aware of.

 While it’s not overly complicated, it is important to understand these two distinctions about the types of credit.